Here’s what camera gear to take on your African Safari

 Camera Body:

-Sony a7 IV (or equivalent mirrorless/full-frame DSLR): Its excellent autofocus, dynamic range, and high-resolution sensor make it ideal for wildlife and landscapes.
+Sony a7 IV (or equivalent mirrorless): Its excellent autofocus, dynamic range, and high-resolution sensor make it ideal for wildlife and landscapes.
+Having the hybrid setup keeps the bag light not needing two cameras yet being able to with between photo & video with one hand.

 Backup Camera Body: Always carry a second body to avoid missing a shot due to technical issues.
 Something compact like the Sony a6700 can serve as a lightweight alternative.
 Otherwise, a phone does well and is something you already have in your pocket.